Washington County Growth and Conservation Act of 2006

 Title III—Wild and Scenic River Designation

 The legislation amends the Wild and Scenic Rivers Act by adding approximately 170 miles of segments of the Virgin River and its tributaries within and adjacent to Zion National Park to the Wild and Scenic Rivers system.
 Seven of the segments are partially or wholly on BLM-managed lands while the remaining 32 segments are wholly within Zion National Park.
 All of the segments of the rivers that are recommended for designation as wild, scenic, or recreational rivers were found eligible and suitable for inclusion within the Wild and Scenic River System through the Zion National Park 2001 GMP and through the BLM St. George Field Office Resource Management Plan completed in March 1999.
-The Department supports the designation of these segments and recommends that this title be clarified to make clear that it includes segments managed both by the NPS and the BLM.
+The Department supports the designation of these segments.

 Title IV—Utility Corridors and Rights-of-Way